BRITFEELRADIO/Britfeel-Teletext-Edition/README.md

 ---

-## Install
+## Install if you're a hardman

 ```bash
 pip install requests rich
 python teletext.py
 ```

-Or build a standalone exe with PyInstaller: or download the one provided.
+Or build a standalone exe with PyInstaller:

 ```bash
 pip install pyinstaller